 And The Book of Boba Fett aligns with The Mandalorian storyline, so much so that it’s been coined as a bridge between season 2 and 3 with episode 5 featuring the man himself.
-It’s back filming and the hopes are for a late 2022 release, if not, early 2023.

-- Release date: TBC 2022/2023
+- Release date: 2023 TBC

 - Cast: Rosario Dawson, Hayden Christensen, Mary Elizabeth Winstead

 Whilst we’ve been treated to a slate of new Star Wars content on Disney+ from The Mandalorian to The Book of Boba Fett in 2022, potentially 2023, we’ve also got a Mando spin-off, Ahsoka.
-Fans of Star Wars: The Clones Wars animated TV series are very excited to learn that Ahsoka Tano will get her own series in the ever-expanding Star Wars universe, and rightly so, as she’s a badass.
+Fans of Star Wars: The Clones Wars animated TV series were very excited to learn that Ahsoka Tano will get her own series in the ever-expanding Star Wars universe, and rightly so, as she’s a badass.
 Rosario Dawson takes on the titular character and Jedi padawan as she embarks on her own adventures, although there’s not much known about the plot thus far.
 We do know that Hayden Christensen is back as Anakin Skywalker in a great crossover with his appearance in Obi-Wan Kenobi.
-With a 2022/2023 release date, it’s almost time to see what Ahsoka brings to the table when thrust into the limelight.
+With a 2023 release date, it’s almost time to see what Ahsoka brings to the table when thrust into the limelight.